-- Minimise copy: more text equals more cost, but it isn’t only about price, as presentation is likely to be clearer with less words.
+- Minimise copy: more text equals more cost.
+This isn’t only about price, as presentation is likely to be clearer with less words.
 You will also have more space to work with.

 - If possible supply the text in an editable format.
-It’s usually safest for us to supply the translation alongside the original text, and consequently it’s easier if the source is editable.
+It’s usually safest for us to supply the translation alongside the original text.
+To do this we need editable text.

 - Think about font compatibility.
 We provide most translations in Arial, because it has good compatibility across platforms.
 Avoid none-standard fonts as it could all end in tears.

-This list is not intended to be exhaustive, and there are many other issues to consider with packaging translation.
-Read our post on “5 top tips for packaging translation disaster” to find out more.
+These are a few of the issues.
+Read our post on “top tips for packaging translation disaster” to find out more.

-Contact us to discuss your packaging translation requirement
+Contact us to discuss your packaging translation requirements

 Call us on 0115 9788980 to discuss your requirements.
 Alternatively, use our contact form giving your company details, and a brief message, and we will respond within 1 business day.